I turned myself to face me

 Just to touch the flaming dove

 I had the same feeling as Cochrane when I analysed Bowie’s asteroid muses.
-Bowie was noted for his actual female muses Hermione, Angie, Twiggy and Iman.
+Bowie was noted for his actual living muses: Hermione, Angie, Twiggy, and Iman.
 Bowie also referenced the inner male/female in his Where are we now?
 (2013) video which uses the imagery of alchemy and the Jungian individuation process.
 Muses are very specific

 archetypes, and are in the Greek myths conventionally constructed as being only female, so Angie Bowie, deserves a mention as a prime inspiration in the early days of Ziggy, and later Iman, with whom he finally settled down into a stable and mutually rewarding relationship.
 I have claimed that the asteroid muses can appear as teachers or earth angels can also be male or even transgender.
 So Bowie had many male muses too: Elvis Presley, Little Richard, Anthony Newley, Lindsay Kemp, Lou Reed, Iggy Pop, and possibly even Mick Jagger, but he was also known to find inspiration from less gender specific figures such as Amanda Lear, and Romy Haag in Berlin.